Finishing school

 A finishing school focuses on teaching young women social graces and upper-class cultural rites as a preparation for entry into society.
-The name reflects that it follows on from ordinary school and is intended to complete the education, with classes primarily on deportment and etiquette, with academic subjects secondary.
-It may consist of an intensive course, or a one-year programme.
-In the United States it is sometimes called a charm school.
+The name reflects the fact that it follows ordinary school and is intended to complete a young woman's education by providing classes primarily on deportment, etiquette, and other non-academic subjects.
+The school may offer an intensive course, or a one-year programme.
+In the United States, a finishing school is sometimes called a charm school.

-Graeme Donald claims that the educational ladies' salons of the late 19th century led to the formal, finishing institutions evidenced in Switzerland around that time.
-At their peak, thousands of wealthy young women were sent to the dozens of finishing schools available.
-A primary goal was to teach students to acquire husbands.
+Graeme Donald claims that the educational ladies' salons of the late 19th century led to the formal finishing institutions common in Switzerland around that time.
+At the schools' peak, thousands of wealthy young women were sent to one of the dozens of finishing schools available, starting at age 16.
+The primary goals of such institutions were to teach students the skills necessary to attract a good husband and to become interesting socialites and wives.

-The 1960s marked the decline of the finishing school.
-This can be attributed to the shifting conceptions of women's role in society, as well as succession issues within the typically family-run schools and sometimes commercial pressures driven by the high value of the properties the schools occupied.
-The 1990s saw a revival of the finishing school, although the business model has been radically altered.
+The 1960s marked the decline of the finishing schools worldwide.
+This decline can be attributed to the shifting conceptions of women's role in society, competition from more focused vocational or professional education routes, to succession issues within the typically family-run schools, and, sometimes, to commercial pressures driven by the high value of the properties that the schools occupied.
+The 1990s saw a revival of the finishing school, although the business model was radically altered.

 By country

 Switzerland

-Switzerland was known for its private finishing schools.
-Most resided in the French-speaking cantons near Lake Geneva.
-The country was favoured because of its reputation as a healthful environment, its multi-lingual and cosmopolitan aura, and the region's political stability.
+In the early 20th century, Switzerland was known for its private finishing schools.
+Most operated in the French-speaking cantons near Lake Geneva.
+The country was favoured by parents and guardians because of its reputation as a healthful environment, its multi-lingual and cosmopolitan aura, and the country's political stability.